Computing & Networking Graduates

 I am currently working as a Senior Software Engineer with Netwatch in Carlow.
 My current role exposes me to a cutting-edge technology stack with a lot of opportunities for developers to really own and drive the design of features.
 We follow the Agile process and get to work with technologies such as Azure, Docker, Kubernetes, Xamarin, Microservices and so much more.
 The team itself has a nice mix of experience and backgrounds, and being a senior developer, I often help others and try to push the latest industry best practices.

-During my time at Institute of Technology Carlow I feel I got good exposure to a lot of languages, which really helped me when I graduated as it gave me a lot of options for careers.
-In the end, I got the first job I applied for upon graduation, and was one of several IT Carlow students to get hired at the time.
-The computing department at IT Carlow is highly thought of in industry and I have found graduates from here in various companies that I have worked in all around Ireland over the past decade.
+During my time in Carlow I feel I got good exposure to a lot of languages, which really helped me when I graduated as it gave me a lot of options for careers.
+In the end, I got the first job I applied for upon graduation, and was one of several SETU Carlow (Formerly IT Carlow) students to get hired at the time.
+The computing department in Carlow is highly thought of in industry and I have found graduates from here in various companies that I have worked in all around Ireland over the past decade.

 Senior Software Engineer, Bank of America Merrill Lynch